eisensafran/brokken/README.md

 - I can't test if the Dutch íj/ÍJ ligature works properly
 - Spacing and Kerning is rudimentary at best
 - The font is currently tested on OS X only, therefore I don't know if the automatic hinting works on Windows or Linux
-- Critical: The horizontal scaling of the letters/glyphs needs to be adjusted, the font is too tall at the moment
+- ~~Critical: The horizontal scaling of the letters/glyphs needs to be adjusted, the font is too tall at the moment~~ (UPDATE: Did some rescaling, metrics need to be adjusted.)
 - I can't estimate if the shapes of the Icelandic letters (such as Þ, þ or ð) are recognizable for native speakers/readers since I don't know the language
 - the number glyphs need some rework/finetuning
 - all punctuations need some testing